Grants for Single Moms in Hudson County

 A non-profit group, the Hudson HRC, was established in 1990 to prevent homelessness.
 One service they offer is the availability of information and counseling on citizens’ rental rights.
 They do this to increase the competitiveness of other housing developments.

 In Hudson County, this organization governs tenant-based rental and welfare assistance to low-income and moderate families.
-It provides rental support to families in privately owned homes that.
+It provides rental support to families in privately owned homes.
 This housing assistance project has stood to benefit countless families.

 Consult their webpage for more information on the Hudson County Housing Resource Center.